-Marlene is one of the most popular small house plans (with a loft) also featuring a spacious front porch.
+Marlene is one of the most popular small beach house plans (with a loft) also featuring a spacious front porch.

 It has a timber frame structure with a shed roof.
 It stands flat on foundation concrete footing.
 Almost 40% of the 1st floor is occupied by the kitchen and the bathroom.

-If you are a fan of open floor layout then you can move the stairs to the opposite side and have the kitchen open with continuous flow along the wall.
+If you are a fan of an open floor layout then you can move the stairs to the opposite side and have the kitchen open with a continuous flow along the wall.
 The kitchen sink moves to the window, which makes sense because you’d want natural light when washing the dishes.

 Plus, looking through the window outside is a bit more fun than staring at the wall.

 Besides these minor tweaks, these small house plans are well-designed and offer outstanding value!